 In this process, the logs of wood are converted into lumber.
-All lumbar are cut to the proper thickness.
+All lumber is cut to the proper thickness.
 The thickness of the lumbar is always higher than the final lumbar.
 So that even after grinding It remained in the correct thickness.

 Large cutting machines are used for cutting.
 In this machine, several lumbar multiple cuttings can be done simultaneously.
 This machine has a sharp blade that cuts the wood log.
 This process must be done very carefully.

-After cutting from the large tooth blade, there are remained many cracks and Bulge on the surface of the lumbar.
+After cutting from the large tooth blade, there are many cracks and bulges on the surface of the lumbar.
 Which is necessary to smooth it before sending it to the next process.

 A grinding machine with sandpaper is used to smooth it.
 This machine has sandpaper wheels.
 These wheels rotate continuously.
 The moving wheel is driven over the lumbar.
 Due to which a lot of wood powder is extracted from it.
 The thickness of the board is usually between 5/8 inch to 2 inches and the width ranges from 2.4 to 9.5 inches.